 In addition to seeking Sikh-centric content, Sikhlens is also looking for Sikh filmmakers that have produced films about mainstream topics, or social issues.

 Sikhlens has been embedded in the Dodge College of Film and Media Arts for the last 9 years.
 Through the Project “S” and Destination “S” scholarship programs students have travelled throughout the world to produce Sikh-centric films.
-Recent trips to the United Kingdom, Italy, Spain, France, Malawi, Kenyon, Malaysia, Thailand, Nepal, Australia, and France have produced some former festival submissions.
+Recent trips to the United Kingdom, Italy, Spain, France, Malawi, Kenyon, Malaysia, Thailand, Nepal, Australia, Canada, and France have produced some former festival submissions.

-By submitting your film to our film festival, you are also entering the chance to be selected and screened at one or more of our many mini film festivals, known as Sikhlens-In-A- Box, these are smaller one day film festivals we hold throughout the world.
+By submitting your film to our film festival, you are also entering the chance to be selected and screened at one or more of our many mini film festivals, known as Sikhlens-In-A- Box.
+These are smaller one day film festivals we hold throughout the world.

-The deadline for submissions is September 1st, 2021.
+The deadline for submissions is September 1st, 2022.

 YOUR FILM MUST BE SIKH RELATED OTHERWISE IT WILL BE DISQUALIFIED.